Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 - Use dots as well as numbers like:-

 - 2 •• 3 ••• 4 ••• and so on.
-Kids will start to recognize symbolic grouping of numbers, like on dice.
+Kids will start to recognise symbolic grouping of numbers, like on a dice.

 LOOKING FOR A SIMILAR TOY?